takeller/sweater_weather/README.md

 # Purpose
 This project was built during my time at the Turing School of Software and Design.
-The learning goal were to:
+The learning goals were to:
 - Expose an API that aggregates data from multiple external APIs
 - Expose an API that requires an authentication token
 - Expose an API for CRUD functionality